 The instrument measures the VAOD at a range of wavelengths.
 We make use of the filter band at 380 nm.
 This is justified by the transmissivity of the camera and of the optical system being rather flat in the relevant spectral region, but the Cherenkov spectrum increasing sharply at lower wavelengths.
 The Sun photometer provides only daytime measurements, so for each nighttime measurement, we calculate the VAOD as the mean of the average values of the preceding and following day.
 It turns out that the VAOD is remarkably stable for this particular dataset of Crab sample measurements and oscillates around the value of 0.05.
-We estimate that the systematic uncertainties in this sample related to VAOD estimation are approximately of this order, and so we use this value for MC simulations for the whole period.
-It is worth noting that the observed VAOD is remarkably low, for example a similar period in 2024 exhibits large variations with a mean value of approximately 0.2.
-It should be mentioned, however, that the sun photometer measures an integral VAOD while the shower reconstruction requires a proper measurement of the height-differential VAOD, and this must be properly addressed in the atmospheric calibration strategy of IACTs \citep[e.g.][]{2017EPJWC.14401003G}.
-Such simplification can lead to a systematics on the energy scale, as discussed further in Section~\ref{sec:systematic}.
+We estimated that the systematic uncertainties in this sample related to VAOD estimation are approximately of this order, and so we use this value for MC simulations for the whole period.
+It is worth noting that the observed VAOD is remarkably low; for example, a similar period in 2024 exhibits large variations with a mean value of approximately 0.2.
+It should be mentioned, however, that the sun photometer measures an integral VAOD, while the shower reconstruction requires a proper measurement of the height-differential VAOD and this must be properly addressed in the atmospheric calibration strategy of IACTs \citep[e.g.,][]{2017EPJWC.14401003G}.
+Such a simplification can lead to systematics on the energy scale, as discussed in Section~\ref{sec:systematic}.

 With this VAOD value in hand we then calculate the atmosphere transmissivity using the MODTRAN software \citep{modtran} in 50 layers spaced between 0.5 and 100 km, utilizing an average seasonal vertical atmospheric density profile from the ECMWF ERA 5 dataset.
-This then serves as an input to the \texttt{sim\_telarray} simulation.
+It can then serve as an input to the \texttt{sim\_telarray} simulation.